At Site Of Razed Mosque, India's Modi Lays Foundation For Controversial Hindu Temple

 "Babri Masjid was and will always be a Masjid," the All India Muslim Personal Law Board, which had filed a review petition, tweeted late Tuesday.
 "Usurpation of the land by an unjust, oppressive, shameful and majority appeasing judgment can't change its status."

-While construction of a Ram temple at Ayodhya began as rallying cry by right-wing Hindu nationalists, many Indian politicians from across the political spectrum expressed support Wednesday for Modi's project.
+While construction of a Ram temple at Ayodhya began as a rallying cry by right-wing Hindu nationalists, many Indian politicians from across the political spectrum expressed support Wednesday for Modi's project.
 Priyanka Gandhi, scion of India's Congress party, a political dynasty opposed to Modi's BJP, tweeted that she hoped the Ram temple would become "an occasion for national unity, brotherhood and cultural integration."

-In Kashmir, a Muslim-majority valley high in the Himalayas, Indian troops lined the streets with barbed wire Wednesday, and imposed a strict curfew.
-Police said they had intelligence that Pakistan-backed separatists were planning protests.
+In Kashmir, a Muslim-majority valley high in the Himalayas, Indian troops lined the streets with barbed wire Wednesday and imposed a strict curfew.
+Police said they had intelligence that Pakistani-backed separatists were planning protests.
 Some local politicians have been under house arrest for a year.
-Human Rights Watch says India continues to infringe upon Kashmiris' right to free speech, communication and healthcare during the pandemic.
+Human Rights Watch says India continues to infringe upon Kashmiris' right to free speech, communication and health care during the pandemic.

 On Aug.
 5, 2019, Modi's government revoked Article 370 of India's constitution, which laid out special rights to property and government jobs for native Kashmiris.
 Indian officials said they did so to better integrate Kashmir into the rest of India.
 But many Kashmiris fear the constitutional change may lead to an influx of outsiders, diluting their Muslim majority in the region.

-The timing of Modi's visit to Ayodhya, on the Kashmir anniversary, is "deeply symbolic," says Pragya Tiwari, a writer with roots near Ayodhya, who grew up spending summers there.
+The timing of Modi's visit to Ayodhya, on the Kashmir anniversary, is "deeply symbolic," says Pragya Tiwari, a writer with roots near Ayodhya who grew up spending summers there.

-"What is being founded on the 5th August in Ayodhya is not merely a Ram temple, but a new republic which is going to stand on the remnants of constitutional democracy in India," she said.
+"What is being founded on the 5th August in Ayodhya is not merely a Ram temple but a new republic which is going to stand on the remnants of constitutional democracy in India," she said.

 While Modi laid the cornerstones of the temple Wednesday, its construction is expected to last more than three years.